marcel-goldschen-ohm/smBEVO/README.md

 * `smoothing`: Amount of spline smoothing (0: no smoothing, >0: increased smoothing).
 * `minLevelSep`: Minimum allowable separation in y between ientified levels.
 If set to 0, a default value based on sigmaY is used.
 * `snakeLevelRefinement`: Boolean indicating whether or not to refine the identified levels using active contour snakes.
 * `maxSnakeIter`: Maximum number of snake refinement iterations.
-Default value of 50 nearly always works well.
+Default value of 50 seems to nearly always work well.
 * `alpha`: Degree of constraint on snake elasticity (1st derivative) (0: no constraint, >0: increased constraint ==> less wiggly levels).
-Default value of 1 seems to often works well.
+Default value of 1 seems to often work well.
 * `beta`: Degree of constraint on snake curvature (2nd derivative) (0: no constraint, >0: increased constraint ==> less wiggly levels).
-Default value of 1 seems to often works well.
+Default value of 1 seems to often work well.
 * `gamma`: Scale parameter for updating snakes on each iteration.
 Default value of 1 seems to nearly always work well.

 ### Hints